 What Is Deep Plane Facelift at 65?

 The deep plane facelift works by releasing and repositioning the SMAS (superficial musculoaponeurotic system) layer along with the overlying skin as a single unit.
 This creates more natural, longer-lasting results compared to traditional facelift techniques.
+Recovery takes approximately 3 weeks for most patients at this age.

 Who Is a Good Candidate?